nasa/cumulus-orca/tasks/copy_to_glacier/README.md

                 ORCA_DEFAULT_BUCKET (str, required): Name of the default S3 Glacier ORCA bucket files should be
                                                      archived to.
-                ORCA_DEFAULT_MULTIPART_CHUNKSIZE_MB (str, required): The default maximum size of chunks to use when copying.
+                ORCA_DEFAULT_MULTIPART_CHUNKSIZE_MB (int, required): The default maximum size of chunks to use when copying.
                                                                      Can be overridden by collection config.

         Args: